16CC/MC-Smart-Contract-Management/README.md

-# Assessment Contract
+# Real Estate DApp

-This Solidity program is a simple smart contract that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to serve as a starting point for those who are new to Solidity and want to understand how smart contracts can handle balance management on the Ethereum blockchain.
+This Solidity program is a decentralized application (DApp) for managing real estate properties.
+It demonstrates the basic functionality of listing, buying, and managing properties on the Ethereum blockchain.

 ## Description

-This program is a smart contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has three main functions:
+This program is a smart contract written in Solidity, a programming language for developing smart contracts on the Ethereum blockchain.
+The contract has several functions to handle the lifecycle of a property:

-- `getBalance`: Returns the current balance of the contract.
+- `listProperty`: Allows users to list a property for sale.
-- `deposit`: Allows users to send Ether to the contract, increasing its balance.
+- `buyProperty`: Allows users to buy a listed property.
-- `withdraw`: Allows users to withdraw a specified amount of Ether from the contract, decreasing its balance.
+- `removeProperty`: Allows property owners to remove their property from the sale list.

-This program serves as a simple and straightforward introduction to Solidity programming, demonstrating basic concepts like state variables, payable functions, and Ether transfers.
-It can be used as a stepping stone for more complex projects in the future.
+- `getPropertyDetails`: Returns the details of a specified property.

+The DApp also includes a frontend interface built with React and ethers.js to interact with the contract.

+## Prerequisites

+- Node.js
+- npm or yarn
+- MetaMask extension for interacting with the DApp
+- Hardhat

 ## Getting Started